AFI Fast Footy logo

 1. Playing field

-B. The goals consist of two cones at each end of the playing field.
+1.2 The goals consist of the two basketball nets at each end of the court.

 2. Teams

-A. Teams consist of 5 players on the field and any number of reserves.
+2.1 Teams consist of 5 players on the field, plus reserves.

 3. Playing Time